 Here are some examples I have learnt, and I use in my day to day life, some of which I prepare myself for mentally, before applying them in real life.

 I have said it before, and I will say it again!
 Don't underestimate the power of your clothing.
 I couldn't agree more with the perception that clothing is like our chosen second skin.
 Some of my clothing choices can be a little loud, and I often use this to my advantage in social situations.
-Take for example, a scenario where you get a comment on an item from a brand you are really passionate about, or maybe it's a vintage piece that has an interesting story.
+Take for example, a scenario where you get a comment on an item that is med-made, from a brand you are really passionate about, or maybe it's a vintage piece that has an interesting story.
 Imagine the conversation you could engage in!
 You could go even further, and before donning such a piece, you could prepare something interesting to say about it.